byronbenharris/reinforcement-learning-trajectory-optimization/README.md

 ## Overview

 This code implements Deep Reinforcement Learning as a technique for solving 2D Transfer Orbits.
-Motion is modeled by a 4th Order Runga-Kutta.
+Motion is modeled by a 4th Order Runge-Kutta.
 TF-Agents is used to implement the RL components.

 The code is all contained within the `/code/` subdirectory.
 More specifically: